mmore500/waves/blog/_posts/2020-06-03-StephanieZendejo-blogpost.md

 virtual void remove(size_t index, size_t segmentSize) override;
 		// Ex.
 At index 5, remove 3 sites
 ```
+* Overwrite
+  * Loops through overwrite values and adds them to the changelog
+* Insert
+  * Shift sites in changelog to the right
+* Remove
+  * Removes sites in changelog

 ### Adding Entries In The Changelog
 Let's apply some basic mutations to the parent genome.